CanadianCommander/libILI9486/README.md

 }
 ```
 Then configure the pins you intend to use for your display.
 Mapping them as below.
+Note this is an `AVR` example.
+See other board examples under `test` folder
 ```
 struct DisplayInterface displayInterface;